Halloween Bat Crafts

 April 20, 20141 found this helpful

+our little trick or treaters will love helping to make and wearing this cute headband.
 This is a guide about making a wiggly bat headband.
-Your little trick or treaters will love helping to make and wearing this cute headband.
+Y

 This is a simple hand-held bat that will flap it's wings when you fly it.